Are you looking for help getting food?

 Mobile Produce Pantry

 Our Mobile Produce Pantry is a refrigerated truck that travels to many Humboldt County communities and sets up a free fruit/vegetable farm stand on a monthly schedule.
 It travels alongside the Humboldt County DHHS mobile outreach vehicle, which offers an array of additional County services.
 The Mobile Produce Pantry distributes fresh produce in Fortuna, Trinidad, Redway, Rio Dell, Orleans, Weitchpec, Willow Creek, Orick, Hoopa, and Blue Lake.
 For a list of dates and times of monthly distribution, please visit the Mobile Produce Pantry webpage.

 Free Produce Markets

 We host free produce markets monthly at 4 locations in the county, May through October: Eureka, Fortuna, Garberville, and Redway.
 If you'd like additional information about the program, please visit or Free Produce Markets webpage.

 Seniors Only Programs (Age 60+)

 Interested in one of our seniors-only (age 60+) distribution days in your community?
 To learn more or apply for one of our two senior programs, click here for the CSFP Senior Box program webpage and click here for the Senior Brown Bag program page.
 Or call (707) 445-3166 extension 303.

 Homebound (with medical referral)

-We deliver food to a limited number of homebound clients who are under age 60 and have a medical referral.
+We deliver food to a limited number of homebound individuals who are under age 60 and have a medical referral.
 Click here to visit the Homebound Delivery Program webpage for more information, or call (707) 445-3166 extension 303.
 If you are age 60 or older, please apply for the Senior Brown Bag Program instead, which also has a limited number of openings for home delivery.
 All deliveries are made by volunteer drivers.

 If you qualify for CalFresh, you can receive an EBT debit card that is automatically reloaded monthly with food money to spend at local stores and farmers' markets.
 Our Outreach staff can help you apply for the program.